ayugohel/Movie-App/README.md

 ## Info about Application

 - Created Application with Xcode 10.3
-- Application target iOS 10 and above
-- Application is a responsive universal
-- Application  built in either Swift 5.0
+- Application  built in Swift 5.0

 ## Usage of the App